Communicating with Conversion Houses & Ebook Producers

-Do you wrap figures in figure classes rather than wrapping them in div containers?
-Using figure and figcaption classes allows the image and caption to be linked, which improves accessibility.
+Do you wrap figures in figure tags rather than wrapping them in div containers?
+Using <figure> and <figcaption> tags allows the image and caption to be linked, which improves accessibility.

 |Metadata||Do you add accessibility metadata to the OPF files of the EPUBs you produce?|

 Do you create a specific set of metadata for each book that you produce?

 If we (the publisher) provided you with a set of metadata for the book, could you include it in the OPF file?

 |Titles||Do you amend the title tag of each document in the EPUB so that it carries the name of that section, not the filename or title of the book?|

 |Headings||Do you denote the headings at the start of sections with the semantic tags of <h1>, <h2>, etc?|

 Do you use a single heading for each section, so that the chapter number and title are encased in a single heading?